Norvel Pelle: Fort Wayne Mad Ants (2022–2023)

-On August 4, 2022, Pelle signed an Exhibit 10 contract with the Portland Trail Blazers.
+During the 2022 NBA preseason, Pelle spent time with the Portland Trail Blazers and the Indiana Pacers.

-On September 4, 2022, Pelle was waived by the Trail Blazers.

-On October 24, 2022, Pelle joined the Fort Wayne Mad Ants training camp roster.

-On February 8, 2023, the Mad Ants' social media team, in response to a fan's comment on Facebook, stated Pelle had been away for "personal reasons", with him having last appeared in the Mad Ants' 124–116 victory over the Lakeland Magic on January 28, 2023.

-Capitanes de Ciudad de México (2023–present)

-Pelle was traded to the Capitanes de Ciudad de México on February 14.
+In October 2022, Pelle joined the Fort Wayne Mad Ants.
+Pelle was traded to the Capitanes de la Ciudad de México on February 14, 2023, but didn't play for them.

+Shahrdari Gorgan (2023–2024)

+On September 8, 2023, Pelle signed with Shahrdari Gorgan of the Iranian Basketball Super League.

+Beirut Club (2024–2025)

+On July 19, 2024, Pelle signed with Beirut Club of the Lebanese Basketball League.

+Knox Raiders (2025)

+In April 2025, Pelle joined the Knox Raiders of the NBL1 South for the 2025 season.
+He averaged 12.17 points and 6.58 rebounds in 12 games played.

 National team career

 Pelle is a citizen of Antigua and Barbuda, Lebanon, and the United States but represents Lebanon at the international level.
 He debuted for them at the 2017 FIBA Asia Cup, averaging 9.3 points, 5.0 rebounds, and 4.0 blocks per game, en route to a 6th-place finish.
 Against the Philippines, he nearly recorded a triple-double with 23 points, 13 rebounds, and 9 blocks.
+He wears #12 in the Lebanese national team.